 If you’ve suffered a traumatic brain injury, you need a settlement that brings lasting financial stability.
 Soon after your accident, the insurance company may offer you a settlement that seems high, and you may be tempted to accept it, but the reason it’s being offered so quickly is because it won’t fully compensate you for your damages and expenses, and insurers always want to pay out as little as possible.
 With ongoing medical treatment and/or therapy related to your injury, along with a high deductible or even a cap on payments, an insufficient settlement can run out quickly, leaving you with no more compensation and no second chance at ever earning compensation for the same accident.
 We represent you to ensure that this does not happen to you, and that you are instead fully compensated for both present and future expenses and losses.

-If you or a loved one has suffered a traumatic brain injury in an accident, you need an experienced personal injury attorney. contact Agruss Law Firm, LLC today for a free consultation.
-We are a Chicago-based personal injury law firm, and helping our clients is about counseling, advocating, and ultimately solving problems.
+If you or a loved one has suffered a traumatic brain injury in an accident, you need the experienced Naperville personal injury lawyers on your side . contact Mike Agruss Law today for a free consultation.
+We are a Naperville-based injury law firm, and helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people and not the powerful, we will file your claim and take care of the insurance company, medical bills, property damage, and lost income.
 We will handle your case quickly and advise you every step of the way, and we will not hesitate to go to trial for you.
 Lastly, our personal injury lawyers are not paid attorney fees unless we win your case.
 Our no-fee promise is that simple.
 You have nothing to risk when you hire us – only the opportunity to seek justice.